reagul/pcf-ers-demo/README.md

 ```
 $ ./mvnw spring-boot:run
 ```

-Then go to the http://localhost:8080 in your browser

 ### Running on Cloud Foundry
 Take a look at the manifest file for the recommended setting.
 Adjust them as per your environment.